langleyfoxall/helpers-laravel/README.md

 #### Usage with ApiResponse

 A cache can be created from an`ApiResponse` automatically by using the`cache` function on it.
-It will only cache when the data being returned is not cached data.
+It will only cache does not contain data.
 [See documentation here](#cache).

 ###### Example Usage
 ```